Elementary School Counselor

 - Meet regularly with teachers to ensure effective coordination of services and information dissemination.

-- Prior to the new school year, meet with teachers to review information regarding students—both new and returning—that is pertinent to the child’s success and growth.
+- Prior to the new school year, meet with teachers to review information regarding students—both new and returning—that is pertinent to each child’s success and growth.

 - Develop and implement comprehensive guidelines and protocols for the school’s counseling program using the Responsive Classroom approach and following the Elementary School guidelines as outlined in the Elementary School Handbook.